Creative Curriculum Partnerships

 Round 1 of partnerships running until March 2021 are:

-Each partnership will focus on a shared curriculum interest to develop a project delivered either online or socially-distanced by February half-term 2021.
+Each partnership will focus on a shared curriculum interest to develop a project delivered either online or socially-distanced by the end of March 2021.

 Digital resources developed as part of the partnerships will become available online in March.
 Watch this space!